 Pe’or was called so (3) because its devotees would reveal (hoyu po’arin) their behinds and evacuate their bowels before it.
 In other words, they made something most important (4) (to serve their “god”)out of waste (excrement).

 Everything in material reality extends from a spiritual reality including this sin:

 Just as with the waste that comes as a result of food— one eats the food, it becomes digested internally (k’ravayim), the nutrients become flesh, blood and life to the body whereas the waste is expelled— the same is true in the spiritual reality.
-Expression from on High is received, filtered and sent down by angels (kruvim, cherubs).
-They take the choicest portion of the pleasure therein (which comes from the Garden Eden) and the waste therein are excreted and become the pleasure in the world beneath them.
+Expression from on High is received, filtered, and sent down by angels (kruvim, cherubs).
+They take the choicest portion of the pleasure therein (which comes from the Garden Eden) and the waste therein is excreted and becomes the pleasure in the world beneath them.
 This happens from world to world until this material world and becomes what we perceive as physical pleasure (5).
-A person, by virtue of his humanity should take pleasure from loftier, spiritual pleasures.
+A person, by virtue of his humanity, should take pleasure from loftier, spiritual pleasures.
 However when we don’t, and we seek pleasure in physicality, we take on the mindset which led to the avoda zara of Ba’al Pe’or.
 This is truly the sin of Pe’or (in a very subtle state) which hasn’t yet been atoned for.

 This then is the meaning of the verse, “Until this day we haven’t been purified [from the sin of Ba’al Pe’or].”
-We see tangibly, that even after a proper davening to start the day, when we go take care of our bodily needs, we begin to focus on the pleasure involved rather than the importance.
-We begin to eat for pleasure rather than eat to maintain a heathy body.
+We see tangibly, that even after a proper davening to start the day when we go take care of our bodily needs, we begin to focus on the pleasure involved rather than the importance.
+We begin to eat for pleasure rather than eat to maintain a healthy body.